Mehdi-Bayar/hello-express/README.md

 # hello-express
 Hello world for node + express

+Also checkout the other branches.
+There's some small example applications that connects to the database

 ## Dockerization of the hello world express app

 ### Creating an docker image for the application